dgorodnichenko/nest-example/README.md

 A small backend service built with **[NestJS](https://nestjs.com/)** and **[Prisma](https://www.prisma.io/)**.
 This project demonstrates a modular NestJS setup with Prisma for database access, validation with `class-validator` and full TypeScript support.
-It provides a simple CRUD API for managing users in the database.
+It provides a simple CRUD API for managing employees in the database.

 ---